 - By AD user group membership : All users included into a specially created Active Directory group will be required to perform two-factor authentication in order to login/unlock workstation; This is the recommended option;

 - For the listed users – the list of users who will be required to use dual factor authentication, it is stored in AD 2FA Partition.

 - For Remote Desktop users: only remote desktop sessions will be subject to dual factor authentication.
 The additional IP filtering is also possible to use.

 For example, we can create a domain with DNS-name AMP.local and NetBIOS-name AMP.
 Let’s assume, a user with name Admin1 must

 log in only by 2FA authentication method, the authentication only by the password is forbidden for him.
-We have to create create a new group with a special name, 2FA_users for example and add user Admin1 there.
-So, this user will be a member of two groups in the same time: Domain users and 2FA_users.
+We have to create a new group with a special name, 2FA_users for example and add user Admin1 there.
+So, this user will be a member of two groups at the same time: Domain users and 2FA_users.